Introduction

 The Council Tax charge for Somerset Council

 The other authorities who levy a Council Tax charge (that is the Police, Fire and Parish, Town or City Councils) can also increase their charges.
-Both the police and fire services have set a 5% increase for 2025/26.
 There is no limit on Parish, Town and City Councils increases.
-Details of the increases allowed for 2025/26 by Government can be found in The Referendums Relating to Council Tax Increases (Principles) (England) Report 2025-26.
-The total amount you pay for your Council Tax bill can go up by more than 7.5%.
-This can happen even if Somerset Council sticks to the 7.5% limit set by the Government.
 Where this happens, it is because of the combined effect of the increase applied by other charging organisations, as detailed on your bill.

-For the 2025/26 financial year the following amounts have been agreed by the Council for properties in Band D for Somerset Council.
-(Please note the amounts charged will vary depending on which band your property is in.
-Details of the amounts for other bands can be found in Council Tax charges by band and parish 2025/26 document.
+For the 2026 to 2027 financial year the following amounts have been agreed by the Council for properties in Band D for Somerset Council.
+Please note the amounts charged will vary depending on which band your property is in.
+You can find details of the amounts for other bands in the document Council Tax charges by band and parish 2026 to 2027.

 The Adult Social Care Precept